-For over 25 years, the experienced team of experts at White Box Technologies, Inc. has helped to successfully migrate thousands of databases.
+Since 2007, the experienced team of experts at White Box Technologies, Inc. has helped to successfully migrate thousands of databases.
 After all, that’s what we do every day.
-We understand the challenges and unique nuances of the data conversion process, and have learned how to minimize your risks for the best possible outcome.
+We understand the challenges and unique nuances of the database conversion process, and have learned how to minimize your risks for the best possible outcome.
 How do we do it?
 We take the time to Analyze, Map and Test.

 Listen, Analyze, Understand